Head Women's Basketball Coach

 Marshall had no returning players and, with fall registration already closed, was forced to recruit from a limited base of gym-class students and athletes from other sports.
 A number of players on that first team had never played basketball, and the Comets struggled through a winless season against a daunting schedule.

-But Marshall managed to keep the program alive and, after she continued the rebuilding project last season, things have turned around to begin the 2012-13 season.
-The Comets have won more games in their first month than the Comets had won in the first previous two seasons combined.
+But Marshall managed to keep the program alive and, after she continued the rebuilding project last season, things have turned around beginning in 2012-13 season.
+Marshall was named the PCAC Coach of the Year in 2012-13 and 2014-2015.
+She was named the 2015 California Community College State Coach of the year.

 Marshall came to the Comets from El Modena High School in Orange, where she had been the head girls' coach since May 2008.
 The former Orange Coast College assistant coach took over an El Modena program that won one game the season before she arrived and, two seasons later, led the Vanguards into the CIF-Southern Section playoffs.